bkacjios/lua-mumble/README.md

 Number value = buffer:readVarInt()

 -- Write a float to the buffer
--- Returns how many bytes were written to the buffer Number written = buffer:writeFloat(Number value)
+-- Returns how many bytes were written to the bufferbuffer Number written = buffer:writeFloat(Number value)

 -- Reads a float from the buffer and returns it